Nestled in the picturesque Yass Valley on the banks of the Yass River, the township of Yass is within easy reach of Canberra.

 There are a number of places of worship in Yass including Catholic, Anglican, Baptist and Uniting churches.

-The nearest Buddhist Temples and Muslim Mosques are located in Canberra (1 hour from Goulburn).
+The nearest Buddhist temples and mosques are located in Canberra (1 hour from Yass).

 Yass Rams Rugby Union Club